• Skip to primary navigation

 You might wonder how dirty this will get and then what to do about that.
 So, let’s talk about that.

-How to clean the knife holder?
+How do you clean knife holders?

 Cleaning the knife holder is super simple.
 Wipe down the wood on the outside.
 For the bamboo skewers, take them out and wipe them down.
 Once you’ve taken the wood skewers out of the block, gently wipe the inside of the block down.